isc-projects/stork/doc/man/stork-tool.8.rst

 Examples
 ........

-Dump CA key to the console:
+Print CA key in the console:

 .. code-block:: console